JanLahmann/RasQberry/documentation/RasQberry_Setup.md

    <p align="left">
      <img src="../Artwork/dv_configure_desktop_and_vnc.png" alt="drawing" height="350"/> <br/>
    </p>
+5. You will see `Desktop and VNC are enabled` message once it's successfully enabled the vnc server.

 ### Connect to your VNC Server (Raspberry Pi) from your personal laptop: <br/>